raspberrypilearning/visualising-sorting-with-python/lesson-6/worksheet.md

 	large = [39, 30, 45, 33, 61, 36, 31, 25, 80, 86, 63, 27, 85]
 	```

-- You now have two lists, that both need sorting.
-So you can pick a random item from each list and again divide them into two lists.
+- You now have two lists that must be sorted, so you can pick a random item from each list and again divide them into two lists.
 This process can be continued, until the final lists only have one element in them.

-- This is best visualised in a *tree* data structure.
+This is best visualised in a *tree* data structure:

 	```python
 		[39, 30, 45, 33, 20, 61, 36, 5, 31, 64, 22, 10, 21, 25, 80, 86, 63, 27, 85, 2, 71, 4, 5]